-Do you desire to grow a heart for orphans in your church, family, or community?
-You may have no better opportunity than Orphan Sunday!
-This workshop will prepare you to harness Orphan Sunday fully along with Believers across the globe.
-Hear from church leaders who have discovered practical, do-able successes.
-Find easy event ideas, ready-to-use resources, practical advice, and amazing stories from years past.
+Do you desire to grow a heart for orphans in your church or community?
+Orphan Sunday has produced countless testimonies over the last 15 years.
+This workshop will prepare you to harness Orphan Sunday fully along with believers across the globe.
+Hear from church leaders who have discovered practical, easy ways to get started.
+Find event ideas, ready-to-use resources, practical advice, and amazing stories from around the world.

 Local networks around the world are engaging and equipping local churches to effectively care for orphans and vulnerable families in their communities.
 Join this group of alliance leaders to learn how they overcame cultural challenges to build the capacity of local churches and how you can do the same in your country.

 (Alex Ilie, Romania Without Orphans/Romania; Robby De Luzuriaga, Philippines Without Orphans/Philippines; Faith Kembabazi, CRANE/Uganda)

 Do you have a question about what implementing Trauma Competent Care (TCC) might look like in your ministry?
 Stop by the TCC consultation room to dialogue with Back2Back Ministries staff about your specific situation.